Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Abstract

 \section{Abstract}

 Proliferation of defects is a mechanism that allows for topological phase transitions.
 Such a phase transition is found in two dimensions for the XY-model, which lies in the Berezinskii-Kosterlitz-Thouless (BKT) universality class.
 The transition point can be found using renormalization group analysis.
 We apply renormalization group arguments to determine the nature of BKT transitions for the three-dimensional plaquette-dimer model, which is a model that exhibits fractonic mobility constraints.
 We show that an important part of this analysis demands a modified dimensional analysis that changes the interpretation of scaling dimensions upon coarse-graining.
 Using this modified dimensional analysis we compute the beta functions of the model and predict a finite critical value above which the fractonic phase melts, proliferating dipoles.
-Importantly, the transition point and its value are found unequivocally within the formalism of renormalization group.
+Importantly, the transition point is found through a renormalization group analysis that accounts for the phenomenon of UV/IR mixing, characteristic of fractonic models.